 Once the timeline for the renovation is in place we will share it with the Missouri Baptist University community.

 Thank you for your interest in the Jung-Kellogg Library's renovation!
 We would like to hear from you.
 Please use the form below to submit any feedback about the library's renovation project.

 Dr. Andy Chambers, Senior Vice President for Student Development

-Mrs. Rebekah McKinney, Acting Director of Library Services
+Mrs. Rebekah McKinney, Director of Library Services

 Mr. Bryce Chapman, Associate Vice President of University Communications and Marketing

 Mr. Ken Revenaugh, Senior Vice President for Business Affairs

 Mrs. Amanda Staggenborg, Instructor of Public Relations and Communications